Over-the-top media services in India: Other OTT providers

 Eros Now, an OTT platform launched by Eros International, has the most content among the OTT providers in India, including over 12,000 films, 100,000 music tracks and albums, and 100 TV shows.
 Eros Now was named the Best OTT Platform of the Year 2019 at the British Asian Media Awards.
 It has 211.5 million registered users and 36.2 million paying subscribers as of September 2020.

-Apart from these, Balaji Telefilms–owned ALTBalaji and Viacom 18–owned Voot are popular because of the unique content they provide.
-Reliance Jio–owned JioCinema and JioTV, Times Group–owned MX Player, and Asianet Satellite Communications- owned Asianet Mobile TV are other OTT service providers in India.

-Hoichoi is the first dedicated regional–language OTT service in India.
-It has launched 30 new shows and 12 original films in Bengali and has acquired about 200 Bengali films and dubbed content from English, Hindi and Arabic.
-In 2018 it entered Bangladesh as well as the United Arab Emirates, adding a prospective customer base of 180 million.

-In June 2017, Sun TV Network launched their Sun NXT regional OTT service in Telugu, Tamil, Malayalam, Bengali and Kannada.

 In February 2020, Aha OTT platform was launched, broadcasting exclusively Telugu content.

-In 2021, Planet Marathi OTT became the first OTT platform dedicated to Marathi content in India, including web-series, films, music, theater, fiction and non-fiction reality shows.
+In 2021, Planet Marathi became the first OTT platform dedicated to Marathi content in India, including web-series, films, music, theater, fiction and non-fiction reality shows.
 It is available for both Android and iOS mobile devices along with Android TV and Amazon Fire TV devices.
 Bollywood actress Madhuri Dixit helped launch the platform.

-With rising interest for Korean dramas, Rakuten Viki saw its biggest jump of web traffic from India in 2020 due to COVID-19 lockdown, which lead to ad localization on the platform.
+With rising interest for Korean dramas, Rakuten Viki saw its biggest jump of web traffic from India in 2020 due to the COVID-19 lockdown, which led to ad localization on the platform.

+The OTT market in fiscal year 2020 was estimated to be worth $1.7 billion.

 SonyLIV and ZEE5

-In December 2021, Sony and Zee merged, and announced plans to merge their OTT platforms.
+In December 2021, Sony and Zee announced their merger, and announced plans to merge their OTT platforms.
+The merger was called off.